 CM and/or CLM?

-As in my shared blog post with Henrik Hulgaard related to CLM, can you make a clear differentiation between the two domains for the readers?
+As in my shared blog post with Henrik Hulgaard related to CLM, can you clearly differentiate between the two domains for the readers?

 Configuration Lifecycle Management (CLM) is mainly positioned towards Configurable Products and the configurable level of the product.